uswong/homebridge-bondbridge/README.md

   ![image](https://user-images.githubusercontent.com/96530237/226835385-dff9d40b-3ad7-43a1-95db-cafddfbf7668.png)

  ## What You Expect to See in Homekit
-You should expect to see 4 Homekit tiles per ceiling fan/light.
-One for the Fan with speed control, one for the Light with brightness control, one for the Fan Timer and another for the Light Timer.
+For 'Full Setup' with 'Timers', you should expect to see 4 Homekit tiles per ceiling fan/light; one for the Fan with speed control, one for the Light with brightness control, one for the Fan Timer and another for the Light Timer (not shown, it is similar to the Fan Timer).

 ![image](https://user-images.githubusercontent.com/96530237/227201500-5e0111cd-1a05-4d0c-82ea-8460e8156b83.png)